IELTS Listening Multiple Choice Tips:

 7. Guess if necessary:

 The last tip is to never leave any questions unanswered.
-Whether you are sure or not, take a wild guess with the set of options and an
+Whether you are sure or not, take a wild guess with the set of options and answer.
+Since there are no negative marks, you can guess the answer without much confusion.

 IELTS Listening Matching Questions Vocabulary: